MONDAY (2) English

 Indicated a person from Sandford, England, which means simply "sand ford".

-meaning "soap maker" and ton
+meaning "soap maker" and tun

 meaning "saw".
-Mark Twain used it for the main character in his novel 'The Adventures of Tom Sawyer
+Mark Twain used it for the main character in his novel The Adventures of Tom Sawyer

-Denoted a person who sold or made clothes made of scarlet, a kind of cloth, ultimately derived from Persian سقرلاط (saghrilat)
+Denoted a person who sold or made clothes made of scarlet, a kind of cloth, possibly derived from Persian سقرلاط (saghrelat)

 SCOTT English, Scottish

 Originally given to a person from Scotland or a person who spoke Scottish Gaelic.

 Denoted a person from a town by this name in Buckinghamshire, England.
 It is derived from that of a river combined with Old English broc